Narragansett restaurants

 Coast Guard House

-One of the most beautiful settings in Narragansett, the Coast Guard House offers a traditional seafront dining experience with fresh seafood and a great atmosphere on the water.
+One of the most beautiful settings for a restaurant in Narragansett, the Coast Guard House offers a traditional seafront dining experience with fresh seafood and a great atmosphere on the water.
 It’s a short drive from all of our houses and can be combined with a day trip to Town Beach and the Pier neighborhood with its shops, ice cream and shoreline walking.

 40 Ocean Rd., Narragansett, RI